Matarat Holding Company: History and background

 In 2021, Bloomberg reported that the Saudi government relaunched its privatization strategy after the General Authority of Civil Aviation announced transferring of all civilian airports in the country to Matarat Holding.

 The General Authority of Civil Aviation and Matarat Holding established the Jeddah Airports Company to operate the King Abdulaziz International Airport and Cluster 2 Airports Company for the rest of civilian airports in early 2022.
 In November 2022, Abdulaziz al-Duailej, the head of General Authority of Civil Aviation hinted the possibility of trading the company on Tadawul, the Saudi Stock Exchange.

+In 2024, Matarat and Egis were jointly recognized with the Global Project Excellence Award by the Project Management Institute (PMI).